High-temperature superconductivity from kinetic energy: Analytical treatment at finite density: small Fermi surface and doping tuned Feshbach resonance

-For the special parameter $r=1$, the ESD model has a particle-hole (PH) symmetry relating $x<0.5$ to $x>0.5$.
-Then exactly at $x=0.5$, the PH symmetry relates the sFL phase to the FL phase.
-At $x=0.5$, for each flavor, the sFL phase has a hole pocket with size $1/4$ of the Brillouin zone (BZ) around $\bm{ k}=(\pi,\pi)$ while the FL phase has an electron pocket with size $1/4$ of the BZ around $\bm{k}=(0,0)$.
-They are apparently different phases with a jump of Fermi surface volume by $1/2$ of the BZ and are not connected by a simple Lifshitz transition.
-At $x=0.5$, either Fermi liquid phase needs to break the PH symmetry and a symmetric Fermi liquid simply does not exist in the Hilbert space.
+\textbf{Constraint from the particle-hole symmetry} For the special parameter $r=1$, the ESD model exhibits a particle-hole (PH) symmetry, relating the $x<0.5$ regime to the $x>0.5$ regime.
+Crucially, at $x=0.5$, this PH symmetry maps the sFL phase onto the FL phase.
+Specifically, for each flavor, the sFL phase at $x=0.5$ features a hole pocket occupying 1/4 of the Brillouin zone (BZ) centered around $\bm{ k}=(\pi,\pi)$ while while the FL phase possesses an electron pocket of the same size centered around $\bm{k}=(0,0)$.
+These distinct phases demonstrate a discontinuous jump in Fermi surface volume by 1/2 of the BZ, precluding a simple Lifshitz transition.
+At $x=0.5$, any Fermi liquid phase must necessarily break the PH symmetry, as a symmetric Fermi liquid is incompatible with the Hilbert space of the model.
 However, the ground state from our DMRG simulation appears to be PH symmetric and thus can not be viewed as a descendant of a symmetric FL.
-In our slave boson mean field theory, we obtain a superconducting ground state.
-We find the mean field hopping $t_f$ needs to vanish at $x=0.5$ to obey the PH symmetry.
-The Bogoliubov quasiparticle dispersion is then dominated by the pairing term.
-This is very different from the conventional BCS mean-field theory with a Fermi liquid normal state.
+Within our slave boson mean field theory, we obtain a superconducting ground state.
+Notably, to ensure adherence to PH symmetry at x = 0.5, the mean-field hopping parameter $t_f$, must vanish.
+Consequently, the Bogoliubov quasiparticle dispersion becomes dominated by the pairing term, signifying a departure from the conventional BCS mean-field picture built upon a Fermi liquid normal state.

-We can write down a variational wavefunction based on our slave boson theory:
+\textbf{Variational wavefunction} We can write down a variational wavefunction based on our slave boson theory: